antischematic/angular-state-library/projects/core/README.md

       })
    }
 }

-const dispatch = createDispatch(UITodos)
 ```

 #### loadEffect

-Use with `createDispatch` to lazy load effects.
+Use with `dispatch` to lazy load effects.

 **Example: Lazy load effects**